 This keeps them fresh for one to two weeks.

-For better results, store them in tubs of moist sand or dry sawdust in a cool spot.
+For optimal results, store them in tubs of moist sand or dry sawdust in a superb, dry location.
 This method helps maintain moisture and prevents limpness caused by refrigeration.
 Avoid washing carrots before storage if planning to use this approach.

 If your soil is pest-free and not frozen, you can also leave carrots in the ground temporarily.